nats-io/nack/README.md

 # Check if they were successfully created.
 $ kubectl get consumers
-NAME               STATE     STREAM     CONSUMER           ACK POLICY my-pull-consumer   Created   mystream   my-pull-consumer   explicit my-push-consumer   Created   mystream   my-push-consumer   none
+NAME               STATE     STREAM     CONSUMER           ACK POLICY my-pull-consumer   Ready     mystream   my-pull-consumer   explicit my-push-consumer   Ready     mystream   my-push-consumer   none

 # If you end up in an Errored state, run kubectl describe for more info.
 #     kubectl describe streams mystream